lxxxl123/mjt-maven/note/FW.md

 - attic: the space at the top of the building , always used to store the old things

+## argue
+- argue:
+  - (v.) to express or show your opinion or feeling about sth
+  - (v.) to challenge someone or something
+- argument
+  - (n.) a discussion or argument about sth
+  - (n.) the excuse or reason for sth

 ## auto

 - auto